tuckerconnelly/scrunch-home/README.md

 3. copy the main.css file over
 4. in index.html copy all the <script> tags over to ur index.html
 5. copy the <style> tag over to ur index.html
+6. copy the <main> tag over to your index.html
-6. snort some methamphetamine cause this is where shit gets boring
+7. snort some methamphetamine cause this is where shit gets boring
-7. open up /js/config.js
+8. open up /js/config.js
-8. edit PARTICLE_FORMED_POSITIONS to add the individual particles, like the position they form to
+9. edit PARTICLE_FORMED_POSITIONS to add the individual particles, like the position they form to
-9. these are *relative* units, but i think they map roughly to pixels
+10. these are *relative* units, but i think they map roughly to pixels
-10. 0, 0 is smack dab in the middle. negative units move left/up, positive right/down
+11. 0, 0 is smack dab in the middle. negative units move left/up, positive right/down

 good luck dawg